HabanaAI/vllm-fork/scripts/quickstart/README.md

 ## Hardware Requirements

-* DeepSeek-R1-0528 or DeepSeek-R1 or deepseek-ai/DeepSeek-V3.1
+* DeepSeek-R1-0528 or DeepSeek-R1 or DeepSeek-V3.1

-  * DeepSeek-R1-0528 or DeepSeek-R1 has 671B parameters with FP8 precision and takes up about 642GB memory.
+  * DeepSeek-R1-0528 or DeepSeek-R1 or DeepSeek-V3.1 has 671B parameters with FP8 precision and takes up about 642GB memory.
 Single-node 8\*Gaudi2 OAM (768GB memory in total) is enough to accommodate the model weights and required KV cache with limited context length (<=32k).

   * To support higher concurrency and longer token lengths, 2-node 8\*Gaudi2 servers are recommended.